skiwithpete/alarmpi/config_readme.md

 **Notes:**
+ * If more than one TTS engine are enabled, the first will be used.
- * the first TTS engine is used even if several are enabled.
-If all TTS engines are disabled but **readaloud=1** is set, Festival will be used.
+ * If all TTS engines are disabled but **readaloud=1** is set, Festival will be used.
  * If **readaloud** is disabled, a beeping sound effect will be played.

 **[radio]**
 Determines the url to the radio stream.
-Uses `mplayer` system package.
-The stream is played after all TTS content has been processed.
-The `timeout` option can be used to specify a time in seconds after which the stream should close.
+Uses the `mplayer` command line movie player to play the stream.
+The stream is played after all TTS content has been processed and is diabled if no url is provided.

-**Note:** If the radio is enabled and the alarm is run via cron, the stream cannot be keyboard interrupted via `Ctr-c` and will play indefinitely by default.
-Either use the provided `stop.sh` script to kill the alarm (and the stream) or consider setting a `timeout`.
+**Note:** If the radio is enabled and the alarm is run via cron, the stream has to be stopped by terminating the `mplayer` process.
+Use the provided `stop.sh` script to kill the alarm (and the stream).

 ### Using a custom configuration
 You can either modify the provided configuration file `alarm.config` or create a new file and pass that to `sound_the_alarm.py` and `main.py` via a command line argument.
 To re-create the original configuration file, use the `--init-config` switch.